Naomi Campbell, 50, Gets Down On The Sand In String Bikini For Leggy Photos

 “Africa loves you,” one person commented.

-“Beautiful,” another wrote with a heart emoji.
+“Beautiful,” another fan wrote with a heart emoji.

 “You’re so AMAZING,” a third comment read.

-“Yes QUEEN,” another wrote alongside a crown emoji.
+“Yes QUEEN,” another user wrote alongside a crown emoji.

 The upload was an instant hit.
 It received more than 123 comments and over 11,800 likes in the first 30 minutes after she posted it.